mikemackintosh/nginxmgr/README.md

     The www directory for this site has been moved to: '/var/www//www.testing2.com.old' [ Done! ]
     Thank you and have a nice day!

+## Errors

+If you receive the following error:

+    /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require': cannot load such file -- micro-optparse (LoadError) from /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require'
+	    from /usr/bin/nginxmgr:5:in `<main>'

+Make sure you execute `sudo gem install micro-optparse`.
+This will install the missing dependency.